 Nearly 100,000 students a year are sexually assaulted while under the influence of alcohol.

-According to the National Institute Alcohol Abuse and Alcoholism, alcohol has played a major role in college life for a long time but not everything about the party life is fun.
-Nearly 100,000 students a year are sexually assaulted while under the influence of alcohol and nearly 50% of students that drink engage in binge-drinking.
-25% of college students report academic consequences to their drinking and 1.5% of college students attempt suicide because of alcohol related problems.
+According to the National Institute of Alcohol Abuse and Alcoholism, alcohol has played a major role in college life for a long time but not everything about party life is fun.
+Nearly 100,000 students a year are sexually assaulted while under the influence of alcohol and nearly 50% of students that drink engage in binge drinking.
+25% of college students report academic consequences to their drinking and 1.5% of college students attempt suicide because of alcohol-related problems.
 Those numbers are alarming!
-Equally alarming are the number of students taking prescription pills on campuses these days.
+Equally alarming is the number of students taking prescription pills on campuses these days.
 Abusing ADHD medication to focus and pain killers to relax is becoming more and more mainstream.
-From 1993 to 2005 opiod abuse increased on college campuses by 343%.
+From 1993 to 2005 opioid abuse increased on college campuses by 343%.
 Stimulant abuse increased by nearly 100% during that same time period.
-As usage increases so does addiction.
+As usage increases so do addiction.
 If you or someone you know if abusing drugs or alcohol seek help.
 Our government provides a listing of resources available to help students fight addiction or seek information and resources in your local area.